One Legal Engine. Many workspaces.See how it works

-Descrybe Legal Engine brings primary-law authority and verified citations into Claude, ChatGPT, and Perplexity.
+Descrybe Legal Engine brings primary-law authority and verified citations into Claude, ChatGPT, and Perplexity—or into apps, agents, scripts, and firm tools you build with the Open Connector.
 For the research question you're working through, the brief section you're drafting, the quote you need to verify.

 Search, cite, verify, and retrieve source material without leaving the workflow you're already using.